 Bo has fantastic conformation, heavy leg bone, great fleece coverage, a good bite and an ALL colored Peruvian lineage!
 His sire, The Saint, has thrown almost every color on the charts including a few rose greys AND color out of white dams!
 The Saint has also produced about 2/3 female cria!
 Bo's dam, CPeruvian Genny, has also only produced colored cria.

-Beechcomber passes on his beautifully architectured crimp, consistency and density.
+Beechcomber passed on his beautifully architectured crimp, consistency and density.
 His fiber has minimal guard hair and super soft handle even as a ten year old..
 He has let the color and patterning of the dam come through.
 Crias have been: dk brown white face and socks via similar dam, a "mini me" (and I do mean PERFECT replica of himself in a female variety, but without the brown spot)via a solid white dam, a brown & white pinto out of a black dam w/ white markings, and a brown and white pattern out of similar dam.
 I think, unless intentionally breeding for patterns, I would keep his breedings to solid colored females.
-No matter what the color, though, the fiber he passes to the cria has been fabulous.
+No matter what the color, though, the fiber he passed to the cria has been fabulous.

 My Beech boy is out of the Caligula line via his dam (a grandaughter) and out of Peruvian The Saint via his sire.
 The Saint is a gorgeous maroon, owned by the Pet Center, standing stud in California.
 Beechcomber's sire, Bojangles, is a brown multi award winner as well.

 He has a solid, muscular, large frame, a perfect bite, and his testicular development is very good.
-He is not a problem for herd health chores, although he does tend to be bossy with other males.
+He is not a problem for herd health chores, although he does tend to be bossy with other males if girls are around.
+He is now gelded and can be sold as a companion.

 BVD Neg 3/06